 The Society has applied the AFM Corporate Governance Code for Mutual Insurers (the "Code").
-The Code sets out a series of principles of good corporate governance using an 'apply and explain' approach, focusing on culture within an organisation and employee and stakeholder engagement.
+The Code sets out a series of principles of good corporate governance using an 'apply and explain' approach, focussing on culture within an organisation and employee and stakeholder engagement.
 The Chair, supported by the Board, ensures that the Code's principles are appropriately and proportionately applied throughout the year.
-Set out below is how we believe we achieve the respective principles:
+Set out below is how we believe we achieve the respective principles, using the updated 2024 guidance: